 705

 In 2021, my husband and I purchased the 480 square-foot home we’d been renting in Golden, CO.
-While the home is poorly constructed and noticeably aged, we love the location and were excited to design and remodel it ourselves.
+While the home was poorly constructed and noticeably aged, we loved the location and were excited to design and remodel it ourselves.

 ROLE